cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/migrate-lb-tunnel.md

 ![Example of configuration file that specifies the location of the credentials file](/images/cloudflare-one/secure-origin-connections/migrate-lb-tunnel/tunnel-config.png)

-You can save the configuration file.
+Save the configuration file.

 ## Run the Tunnel

 You can now run the Tunnel.
 Running the Tunnel will connect `cloudflared` to Cloudflare's edge in a connection only available to your account.
-You can use the Tunnel ID value to treat that connection like the IP address of an origin, without the risk of someone reaching it directly and bypassing Cloudflare.
+You can use the Tunnel ID value to treat that connection like the IP address of an {{<glossary-tooltip term_id="endpoint">}}endpoint{{</glossary-tooltip>}} or origin, without the risk of someone reaching it directly and bypassing Cloudflare.

 Run the following command, replacing `lisbon-app` with the name of your Tunnel.